awsdocs/aws-net-developer-guide/doc_source/net-dg-config-creds.rst

       </appSettings>
     </configuration>

-This example assumes the profile exists in the |sdk-store| or a credentials file in the default location.
+This example assumes the profile exists in the |sdk-store| or in a credentials file in the default location.

 If your profiles are stored in a credentials file in another location, specify the location by